History of Brett Kavanaugh in Timeline

 1994: End of Supreme Court Clerkship

-1995: Mother Becomes Maryland Circuit Court Judge
+1995: Mother becomes Maryland Circuit Court Judge

 1997: Associate at Kirkland & Ellis

-In 1997, after working for Ken Starr, Kavanaugh leaves the Office of the Independent Counsel.
+Until 1997, after his Supreme Court clerkship, Kavanaugh worked for Ken Starr as an Associate Counsel in the Office of the Independent Counsel.

 1998: Associate at Kirkland & Ellis

-1998: Arguing Before the Supreme Court
+1998: Arguments before Supreme Court

 1999: Rejoins Kirkland & Ellis

-December 2000: Joins Bush's Legal Team
+December 2000: Joins Bush Legal Team

-2000: Authored Amicus Briefs Supporting Religious Activities
+2000: Authored Amicus Briefs Supporting Religious Expression

 2000: Pro Bono Counsel for Elián González Relatives

-January 2001: Joins White House Counsel
+January 2001: Associate White House Counsel

-2001: Mother Ends Term as Maryland Circuit Court Judge
+2001: Mother ends term as Maryland Circuit Court Judge

-In 2002, Brett Kavanaugh told other White House lawyers that he believed Supreme Court justice Anthony Kennedy would not approve of denying legal counsel to prisoners detained as enemy combatants.
+In 2002, Kavanaugh told other White House lawyers that he believed Supreme Court justice Anthony Kennedy would not approve of denying legal counsel to prisoners detained as enemy combatants.

-July 2003: Assistant to the President
+July 2003: Assistant to the President and White House Staff Secretary

 Starting in July 2003, Brett Kavanaugh served as Assistant to the President and White House staff secretary, succeeding Harriet Miers.

-July 25, 2003: Nomination to the U.S. Court of Appeals
+July 25, 2003: Nomination to the United States Court of Appeals

-2003: Kavanaugh comments on Roe v.
+2003: Kavanaugh's Email on Roe v.
 Wade

 2003: Nomination to U.S. Court of Appeals

-2003: Analysis of Kavanaugh's Voting Record
+2003: Kavanaugh's Voting Record Analyzed

-In 2018, two law professors evaluated Kavanaugh's appellate court decisions for the Washington Post, rating his decisions in four areas and found he had the most conservative voting record on the D.C.
+Two law professors evaluated Kavanaugh's appellate court decisions for the Washington Post, rating his decisions in four areas and found he had the most conservative voting record on the D.C.
 Circuit in three of those policy areas, and the second-most in the fourth, between 2003 and 2018.

-2004: Kavanaugh married Ashley Estes
+2004: Marriage to Ashley Estes

 In 2004, Kavanaugh married Ashley Estes, the personal secretary to former president George W. Bush.

-May 11, 2006: Judiciary Committee Recommendation
+May 11, 2006: Judiciary Committee Recommended Confirmation

 May 2006: Confirmation to D.C.
 Circuit